As the great leader known as Martin Luther King Jr. is alive through his words, vision, and the many lives he has touched through his legacy.

 Because without the right blueprint, pattern, guide, or model, the building you construct will fall apart.

 Which is why you need a solid blueprint.
-And for me, Dr. King’s blueprint is a mindset.
-The mindset one must nurture and cultivate to achieve their life’s purpose.
+And for me, Dr. King’s blueprint is a

 While explaining this, Dr. King states you should have three things in your life’s blueprint.